 - stirrers: hot or cold drink stirrers, swizzle sticks and hot or cold food stirrers

 - expanded polystyrene takeaway food containers and cups, for example ‘clamshell’ style containers

-Queensland Government plan to expand the ban the following single-use plastic items from 1 September 2023:
+Queensland Government expanded the ban the following single-use plastic items from 1 September 2023:

 - cotton buds with plastic stems